-In a letter published yesterday by the Guardian, learning disability charity Mencap has led a call to the TV and film industries to ‘embrace diversity’ and stop overlooking disability in the diversity debate.
+In a letter published yesterday by the Guardian, learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. charity Mencap has led a call to the TV and film industries to ‘embrace diversity Diversity means people from all different cultures and backgrounds. ’ and stop overlooking disability in the diversity debate.

 To coincide with the Oscars awards ceremony today, the letter, supported by actors with a learning disability, Sarah Gordy and Steven Brandon, actor Jodie Whittaker and disability organisations Leonard Cheshire Disability and BILD, calls for disability to be considered by TV and film production companies to increase the numbers of disabled actors seen on screen.

 Mencap research of the general public in 2016 found:

 - 12% of the public say they had seen someone with a learning disability in a film in the past year

 - 34% of the public said they’d seen someone with a learning disability in a TV drama or comedy in the past year

 - 10% of the public said they have seen someone with a learning disability featured in newspapers or magazines in the past six months